darkreader/darkreader/CONTRIBUTING.md

 ## Adding a website that is already dark

 If a website is **already dark** and meets the following requirements:
-- All pages are dark by default regardless of the system's preferred color-scheme.
+- All web pages are dark by default, regardless of the system's preferred color scheme.
 - The URL is the actual website address.
 (No CNAME or URL redirects)
-- The page isn't WIP, sites will change in this phase and could afterwards not meet the requirements.
+- The website is not a work in progress.
+Includes placeholders or incomplete websites still in the development or designing phase.

 Then, you can **add it to the [dark-sites.config](https://github.com/darkreader/darkreader/blob/main/src/config/dark-sites.config) file**
 *(please, preserve the alphabetical order)*.